code-with-amitk/Code-examples/ds_questions/data-structures/hash-tables/README.md

   - **Why Hash Tables?**  For storing real world data structures.
 EG:
     1. Big Employees data:    Name, Ph Number, Residential address, Age, salary, designation etc
     2. Big Student Data:    Roll No, Name, class, subjects, age, address etc

+### A. Hash Function
-  - **Hash Function** A hash function maps a big number or string to a small integer that can be used as index in hash table.
+  - Hash function maps a big number or string to a small integer that can be used as index in hash table.
 ```
   key -> |Hash Function| -> index of array/table
 ```

+#### A1.
+Hash Collision
-  - **Hash Collision** When hash function provides same index or value for 2 different keys.
+  - When hash function provides same index or value for 2 different keys.
 Solutions to Hash Collision:

+##### (i) SEPERATE CHAINING
-    - **A. SEPERATE CHAINING** Each cell of HT point to a linked list of records that have same hash function value.
+  - Each cell of HT point to a linked list of records that have same hash function value.
 This requires additional memory outside the table.
   - ***Advantages:*** Simple implementation, Space will never exhaust, Less sensitive to hash function
   - ***Disadvantages:***
     - Once LL/chain grows long, performance will degrade search time=O(n)
     - Space wastage, some parts of hash table may never be used
     - Devotes huge amount of memory to pointers.
 This is space that could be used to make the table larger
 ![ImgUrl](https://i.ibb.co/XWZfxwX/chain.png)
 ```
   Example:  Hash Function = xmod7, a[]={50, 700, 76, 85, 46, 92, 73, 10}